CodeScoring Nexus OSA¶

 - This user skips container image scan – user for which image scanning is not applied.
 Used when downloading and checking components by the console agent;

-- Host and port used for CodeScoring to download container image to scan – address (without specifying the protocol) and port through which images for scanning will be downloaded.
-Used to communicate between Nexus and repository via Docker;
+command – address (without specifying the protocol) and port through which images for scanning will be downloaded.
+Used to communicate between Nexus and repository via Docker; - Select capability work mode – plugin operating mode.
+The operating modes are described in the section below;

 - Append repository name to image name for Docker repositories – adding the repository name to PURL for correct operation in RepoPath mode (in case of accessing the component via the